dheshalj/arizona/README.md

 ## Using application/x-www-form-urlencoded format

-By default, axios serializes JavaScript objects to `JSON`.
+By default, arizona serializes JavaScript objects to `JSON`.
 To send data in the `application/x-www-form-urlencoded` format instead, you can use one of the following options.

 ### Browser